CDLUC3/ezid/doc/apidoc.2.rst

 target URLs and at least creator, title, and date citation metadata (in ERC__ terms, who/what/when metadata) are made available through OAI-PMH.

+Harvesting and batch download are similar but different operations;
+see `Batch download`_ for the differences.

 __ `Profile "erc"`_